 11. LAND USE AND PLANNING.
-Would the project: Issues and Supporting Information Sources Increased Impact as Compared to Impact Documented in Previous EIR Same Impact as Compared to Impact Documented in Previous EIR Reduced Impact as Compared to Impact Documented in Previous EIR а Physically divide an established community? Х b Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? Х
+Would the project: Increased Impact as Same Impact as Reduced Impact as Issues and Supporting Information Sources Compared to Impact Compared to Impact Compared to Documented in Documented in Impact Previous EIR Previous EIR Documented in Previous EIR Physically divide an established community? Χ Χ b Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?